Black Loyalist: Dunmore's Proclamation

 Jamaican Governor John Dalling drafted a proposal in 1779 for the enlistment of a regiment of mulattoes and another regiment of free Negroes.

 Philipsburg Proclamation

 With the arrival of 30,000 Hessian mercenary troops, the British did not have as much need for the formerly enslaved.
 Sir William Howe banned the formation of new Black regiments and disbanded his own.
-But freeing those enslaved by rebels still held value as economic warfare against the American so-called Patriots.
+But freeing those enslaved by rebels still held value as economic warfare against the Patriots.
 In 1779, Sir Henry Clinton issued the Philipsburg Proclamation, expanding Dunmore's Proclamation and promising freedom to any person enslaved by a Patriot.
 However, Clinton often ordered the returned escaped enslaved people to Loyalist enslavers, though he requested the owner to refrain from punishment.
 In 1778, the Patriots promised freedom to those enslaved by Loyalists.
 But as Boston King noted in his memoir, both Patriots and Loyalists who captured escaped enslaved people often sold them back into slavery.